delalama/SpringMicroservices/README.md

   JVM based router and server side load balancer by Netflix.
 And Spring Cloud has a nice integration with an embedded Zuul proxy – which is what we'll use here.

+This is the base architecture, now we add some services that serves data and can communicate each other.
+Greeting

+Time

+Pokemon

 # PORTS RESUME